Strategies for Dealing With the Media

 When a reporter asks for a comment, always provide one

 Even when faced with an intimidating interview, you should always take the opportunity to tell your side of the story.
 Many times, this will be your only chance to do so.
 Ignoring the reporter or replying with “no comment” not only wastes an opportunity but likely will foster ill will with the reporter.

 If you don’t feel prepared at that moment you get a reporter’s call, it is usually okay to call the reporter back after a minute or two.
 Collect your thoughts and refer to your talking points.

 Use prepared talking points in communicating with reporters, employees, residents, family members, and others

-For example, the Assisted Living Federation of America has provided members with talking points regarding media coverage of assisted living in May 2004.
-You may not think you need talking points because of your experience and expertise in assisted living, but without them even the most seasoned veteran is likely to stray from key messages and omit something that needs to be said.
+You may not think you need talking points because of your experience and expertise in senior living, but without them even the most seasoned veteran is likely to stray from key messages and omit something that needs to be said.
 Boil down your points to just a few vital facts or ideas, the “take-home” messages that you want your audience to absorb.
 Rehearse responses with someone who can play “devil’s advocate.”
 Videotape the dialogue, review your performance, and shore up weaknesses.